kebsOps/dareyio-pbl/project17.md

 ### Creating Certificate From Amazon Certificate Manager

+**NOTE: Read Through to change the domain name to your own domain name and every other name that needs to be changed**

 Create ``cert.tf`` file and add the following code snippets to it.

 ```
-# The entire section create a certiface, public zone, and validate the certificate using DNS method
+# The entire section create a certificate, public zone, and validate the certificate using DNS method

 # Create the certificate using a wildcard for all the domains created in toolingkb.xyz
 resource "aws_acm_certificate" "toolingkb" {